dahadaller/dahadaller.github.io/content/David/424_valid_anagram.md

 ### Solution using `collections.defaultdict`

 The `defaultdict` class is covered in the [Stacks, Queues, Heaps, and Hash Tables in Python]({filename}useful_python_libraries.md) post.
-Where a Python dictionary normally throws a `KeyError` if you try to retrieve a value with a key that is not in the dictionary, `defaultdict` will just create a new key, value pair with a default value.
+Where a Python dictionary normally throws a `KeyError` if you try to retrieve a value with a key that is not in the dictionary, `defaultdict` will just create a new key-value pair with a default value.

 ```python